msuhanov/ntfs-samples/ReadMe.md

 * The $STANDARD_INFORMATION attribute in the file record contains the following timestamps: 2015-11-03.
 * The $I30->$FILE_NAME attribute in the parent file record (file path: "/test/") contains the following timestamps: 2016-09-24.

+# ntfs.raw

+This image contains several artifacts that are ignored by multiple DFIR tools.
+The image was created using a Windows "20H1" installation (no modifications were made in a HEX editor).
+* MD5(ntfs.raw) = 8db1a094a129a8ebe9500841006aede5

+## Artifacts
+* There are two shadow copies of the NTFS volume, one of them is marked as offline (thus, not shown in the "vssadmin list shadows" output).
+Some tools that rely on Windows to work with shadow copies see only one shadow copy.
+Do you see two shadow copies?
+Do you see a file named "shadow_2" in the root directory of the latest shadow copy?
+* There is a file name entry ($I30) existing in the $MFT slack space (within the main volume, not within two shadow copies).
+Do you see it?
+Do you see an entry named "file_hidden.txt" in the "test_dir" directory?
+* There are two files with different last access timestamps recorded (within the main volume, not within two shadow copies) in file system metadata (excluding the $FILE_NAME attribute in a file record).
+Do you see the following last access timestamps for the "/test_dir_2/file_2_1.txt" file: 2020-07-25 12:49:21 and 2020-07-25 12:35:48?
+Also, do you see the following last access timestamps for the "/test_dir/file_1.txt" file: 2020-07-25 12:33:24 and 2020-07-25 12:35:24?

 ---
 All files in this repository, except the 'License.txt' file and boot code (MBR/VBR/IPL) embedded in image files, are available under the "CC0 1.0 Universal" code.
 See the 'License.txt' file.